 According to renowned personal finance guru Suze Orman, a reverse mortgage can be a viable option for a retiree who needs more money.
 However, the devil is in the details and while these mortgages are a godsend for some people, they do not work for everyone.

 Even if you think a reverse mortgage sounds great, the reality might be that it won’t fit your situation.
-Examples include homeowners with a high mortgage balance or a home which is worth more than the FHA loan limit.
+Examples include homeowners with a high mortgage balance or a home that is worth more than the FHA loan limit.
 While you might be able to get a private label reverse mortgage, the terms won’t be the same as the FHA mortgage.

-Another reason to think about a reverse mortgage are the closing costs as these tend to be higher than a traditional mortgage or a home equity loan.
+Another reason to think about a reverse mortgage is the closing costs as these tend to be higher than a traditional mortgage or a home equity loan.
 That being said, the attraction of a reverse mortgage is that it freezes your mortgage payments and this is a major attraction for borrowers.

-Can’t be as a Second Mortgage
+Can’t be a Second Mortgage

 Something else you need to know about a reverse mortgage is that you must use the proceeds to pay off your first mortgage.
 That’s right, these loans can’t be used as a second mortgage and this means that the first thing to get paid from your reverse mortgage is your existing home mortgage.

 However, reverse mortgages are solely for homeowners over the age of 62.
-So, unless you have recently move into a new home the odds are that the loan-to-value ratio of your home is relatively low.
+So, unless you have recently moved into a new home the odds are that the loan-to-value ratio of your home is relatively low.